This conference has already taken place.

 Dates and Times

-At the conclusion of this activity, learners will be able to:
+At the conclusion of this continuing medical education activity participants will be able to:

-The Center for Continuing Medical Education (CCME) at The Ohio State University is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians
+The Ohio State University is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

-The Center for Continuing Medical Education (CCME) at The Ohio State University designates this live activity for a maximum of 5.25 AMA PRA Category 1 Credit(s) ™.
+The Ohio State University designates this live activity for a maximum of 4.50 AMA PRA Category 1 Credit(s) ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.